 Early on, Jameson sold its whiskey in bulk, rather than in bottles

-… And then relied on bartenders to go back to their bars and fill up into their own bottles.
+The distillery relied on bartenders to go back to their bars and fill up in their own bottles.
 As it happens, the bottling process in the early days was very expensive.
-Rather than suck up limited resources on bottling, John Jameson & co. would distill the stuff, ship it in casks, and then rely on bar owners to fill bottles—which they also provided labels for—with the proper liquid.
+Rather than suck up limited resources on bottling, John Jameson and Co. would distill the stuff, ship it in casks, and then rely on bar owners to fill bottles—which they also provided labels for—with the proper liquid.
 And even though Jameson would require each bar owner to sign an annual agreement, the system was very easy to beat.
-Believe it or not, this happened all the way up until the late 1960s, when Jameson decided to take definitive control of the quality of their spirit and bottle their booze in-house.
+Believe it or not, this happened all the way up until 1963, when Jameson decided to take definitive control of the quality of their spirit and bottle their booze in-house.

 The Jameson Distillery on Bow Street Was Occupied by Rebels During the Easter Rising

 The Easter Rising was an armed insurrection by Irish Republicans in April 1916 in order to liberate Ireland and its people from British rule.
-While the uprising was taking place, the Republican rebels “captured” Jameson’s distillery on Bow Street (that still stands, today) for strategic reasons.
+While the uprising was taking place, the Republican rebels “captured” Jameson’s distillery on Bow Street (which still stands today) for strategic reasons.
 Unfortunately, because of the brutal fighting that occurred, many of the rebel-owned “bases” were destroyed or heavily damaged.
-Nevertheless, the Bow Street distillery still hosts tens of thousands of visitors every single year, to this very day.
+Nevertheless, the Bow Street distillery still hosts tens of thousands of visitors every single year.

 Jameson was one of the only companies to pay their employees in full during the rebellion

-Jameson was really thorough with its records.
-While going through the company’s incredibly detailed payroll accounts, Quinn stumbled upon the company’s statement for the week of the rebellion from April 24 through 29, and it read: “All Employees Paid in Full.”
+Jameson is really thorough with its records.
+While going through the company’s incredibly detailed payroll accounts, Quinn stumbled upon the company’s statement for the week of April 24 through 29 during the rebellion, and it read: “All Employees Paid in Full.”
 Again, that might not sound like a big deal until you consider the context.
-At that point in history, in Ireland (and elsewhere), if an employee didn’t show up for work for whatever reason, they weren’t paid.
-Rather than leave their employees high and dry during the rebellion, Jameson paid their workers everything they were owed, even for the downtime, which mean their families stayed fed, warm, and safe.
+At that point in history, in Ireland and elsewhere, if an employee didn’t show up for work for whatever reason, they weren’t paid.
+Rather than leave their employees high and dry during the rebellion, Jameson paid their workers everything they were owed, even for the downtime, which helped keep their families stayed fed, warm, and safe.

 Prohibition created a false impression of what Irish whiskey was